Get to know the SMRT Grant program — Frequently asked questions

 2019 SMRT Grants

-We are please to announce the three winners of this SMRT Grant:
+CO-SPONSORED BY GEORGIA GENOMICS AND BIOINFORMATICS CORE, EARLHAM INSTITUTE, AND DNA LINK, INC. We are pleased to announce the three winners of this SMRT Grant:

 Read our blog post to learn more about these exciting projects.